athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Mukradi.md

     desc: "`pf2:1` Tail Lash +32 (magical, reach 30 feet)\n__Damage__  3d10 + 17 slashing plus knockdown"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (primal) The mukradi breathes a blast of energy from one of its three heads; each creature in the area must attempt a basic Reflex save.\n\nThe mukradi can't use Breath Weapon again for 1d4 rounds.\n\n*   **Acid Maw** (acid) 10-Foot-Wide, 60-Foot Line of acid dealing 16d6 acid damage (DC 36 Reflex check save).\n*   **Flame Maw** (fire) 60-foot cone of fire dealing 16d6 fire damage (DC 36 Reflex check save).\n*   **Shock Maw** (electricity) 120-foot line of electricity dealing 16d6 electricity damage (DC 36 Reflex check save)."
+    desc: "`pf2:2` (primal) The mukradi breathes a blast of energy from one of its three heads; each creature in the area must attempt a basic Reflex save.\n\nThe mukradi can't use Breath Weapon again for 1d4 rounds.\n\n*   **Acid Maw** (acid) 10-Foot-Wide, 60-Foot Line of acid dealing 16d6 acid damage (DC 36 Reflex check save).\n*   **Flame Maw** (fire) @Template[cone|distance:60] of fire dealing 16d6 fire damage (DC 36 Reflex check save).\n*   **Shock Maw** (electricity) @Template[line|distance:120] of electricity dealing 16d6 electricity damage (DC 36 Reflex check save)."

   - name: "Pull Apart"
     desc: "`pf2:2`  The mukradi makes two Strikes with different maws against the same target.
-If both hit, the target takes an extra 2d12 + 13 slashing damage, with a DC 36 Fortitude check save.
+If both hit, the target takes an extra 2d12+13 slashing damage, with a DC 36 Fortitude check save.
 On a critical failure, the creature is torn to pieces and dies.
 The mukradi's multiple attack penalty increases only after all the attacks are made."

   - name: "Thrash"
     desc: "`pf2:2`  The mukradi Strikes once against each creature in its reach.
 It can Strike up to once with each maw, once with its tail lash, and any number of times with its legs.
 Each attack takes a -2 circumstance penalty and counts toward the mukradi's multiple attack penalty, but the multiple attack penalty doesn't increase until after all the attacks are made."